david-fried/Identifying-Vacation-Spots/README.md

 Weather data was extracted from [openweathermap.org](https://api.openweathermap.org).
 Data from each API request was converted to a json object.
 Below are the general project steps.

 1. Generated a list of cities: Looped through a list of over 600 latitude-longitude pairs to find the nearest city using Citipy.
-2. Performed a weather check on each city using a series of successive API calls; saved weather data for each city in lists.
+2. Extracted weather information for each city using a series of successive API calls; saved weather data for each city in lists.
 3. Created a Pandas dataframe from the lists and exported the dataframe to a CSV file ("cities.csv").
 4. Used regression to analyze the influence of latitude on weather.
 Created visualizations with Matplotlib.